franziloew/textmining/blogs.md

 - [Text Mining with R - a Tidy Approach](http://tidytextmining.com/index.html) is a website that contains a comprehensive overview of the [tidytext](https://github.com/juliasilge/tidytext) (Silge and Robinson [2016](https://www.researchgate.net/publication/305219559_tidytext_Text_Mining_and_Analysis_Using_Tidy_Data_Principles_in_R)) R package.
 It also contains a section about topic modeling (using the [topicmodels](https://cran.r-project.org/web/packages/topicmodels/vignettes/topicmodels.pdf) library in R.)

 ### Topic Modeling

-- [Christine Doigs talk](https://www.youtube.com/watch?v=BuMu-bdoVrU) gives a great introduction to **topic modeling** and one of it's most widely used algorithms called LDA (Latent Dirichlet Allocation).

 - [A gentle introduction to topic modeling using R](https://eight2late.wordpress.com/2015/09/29/a-gentle-introduction-to-topic-modeling-using-r/) by Kailash Awati ([Eight to Late](https://eight2late.wordpress.com/)) The tutorial includes an intuitive explanation of **how LDA works** before moving on to a practical example which uses the [topicmodels](https://cran.r-project.org/web/packages/topicmodels/vignettes/topicmodels.pdf) library in R. He uses a collection of 30 posts from his blog as an example corpus, which can be freely downloaded.